Oily Skin Treatments: Can I Use Oil Cleanser with Oily Skin?

 Choosing the Right Oil Cleanser for Oily Skin

 Not all cleansing oils are created equal.
 The formulation matters.
 Some oils are lightweight and suitable for oily complexions, while others are heavier and may feel too rich.
+When choosing a cleansing oil, look for formulations that include non-comedogenic oils, meaning they are unlikely to clog pores.
+Common examples include:

 • Grapeseed oil